shenjune/liri/README.md

 4. For a screenshot of how it works go to the demo folder.
 There are 3 screenshots--one for each of the type of searches.
     --A. for movies, look at liri-demo
-    --B. for concerts, loo at concert-search
+    --B. for concerts, look at concert-search
     --C. for music, look at spotify-search

 5. That is it!
 A simple media search app for you to review and have fun with!